Miscellaneous Fees, Deposits and Holds

 At the discretion/option of the University, a student’s schedule may be canceled before classes begin if satisfactory financial arrangements have not been made between the student and Bursar’s Office.

-Students will receive E-Statements, in July and December for payments that are due in August (for fall term) and January (for spring term).
-Credits listed on the initial E-Statement reflect any direct financial aid awarded.
+Credits listed on the initial E-Bill reflect any direct financial aid awarded.
 Please note that work-study awards do not get credited to the amount due as the student earns these funds via a paycheck.

 Students should be aware of the outstanding amount they must pay after financial aid is deducted from the total costs.
 All required forms and applications must be submitted and approved before financial aid can be applied to a student’s account.
 If the necessary paperwork is not submitted at the time the account is due, the student must pay the balance and request reimbursement after receipt of financial aid.